tinwatchman/2d-array-rotation/README.md

 + `arr` (`Array`): a two-dimensional array

 ##### Returns
-The mirrored form of the given array.
+A new two-dimensional array representing the rotated form of the input.

-#### mirrorTranspose(arr)
+#### rotate270(arr)

-Flips the given array's values over its diagonal as well as the horizontal and vertical axes.
-Equivalent to rotating it 270 degrees clockwise.
+Rotates the given two-dimensional array 270 degrees clockwise.

 ```javascript
 let i = [